Title: A Torch Against the Night

 Their transformations are believable and, at times, heartbreaking.
 So even though the experience of reading was jerky, the emotional centre was stable.

 There were things I wish were handed better.
-A lot of the sex in the novel left a bad taste in my mouth, particularly given just how prevalent sexual assault was in the first novel, and how much of a thread that was presented as.
+A lot of the sex in the novel left a bad taste in my mouth, particularly given just how prevalent sexual assault was in the first novel, and how much of a threat that was presented as.
 Even when we are told that it was a choice, the “choice” aspect feels decidedly hollow when it occurs under deception and duress.
 The way it was handled in this novel may be a result of some of the criticism the first novel got about its use of sexual violence to create a gendered threat, but reading it in ATATN didn’t put me at ease.

 Overall, I really enjoyed this novel.
 It took me a while to get into because I’d forgotten so much about the first novel, but if you remember An Ember in the Ashes with any fondness, I highly recommend you check this next installment out.